HubTou/portstreelint/README.md

 ## ENVIRONMENT
 The *PTLINT_DEBUG* environment variable can be set to any value to enable debug mode.

+If the system's *PORTSDIR* environment variable is set, it'll be used instead of the default "/usr/ports".
+But the *--tree|-t DIR* option will still override it.

 ## FILES
-The whole port tree under /usr/ports
+The whole port tree under /usr/ports, or the location indicated by the *PORTSDIR* environment variable, or the *--tree|-t* argument:
-- as root, get the last version with "portsnap fetch update"
+- as root, if you have installed portsnap, update to the last version with "portsnap fetch update"
+- or, if you have installed git, clone the latest repository with "git clone https://git.FreeBSD.org/ports.git /usr/ports"

 [/usr/ports/INDEX-xx](https://wiki.freebsd.org/Ports/INDEX)
-- where xx is the major version of FreeBSD that you are using (as I write this xx=14).
+where xx is the major version of FreeBSD that you are using (as I write this xx=14).
-As root, get the last version with "cd /usr/ports ; make fetchindex" or rebuild it from your port tree with "cd /usr/ports ; make index"
+- as root, get the last version with "cd /usr/ports ; make fetchindex"
+- or rebuild it from your port tree with "cd /usr/ports ; make index"

 ## EXIT STATUS
 The **portstreelint** utility exits 0 on success, and >0 if an error occurs.